amoretspero/snuplc/README.md

 **2016-05-14 13:43 KST**
 Generated more test for <code>semantics.mode</code>
 Line end characters changed from CRLF to LF.

+**2016-05-14 14:37 KST**
+Added comments to <code>ast.cpp</code>.
+Changed parts of <code>parser.cpp</code> are also commented.
+Added reference parser for different integer constant handling, and appropriate tests are added.
+Added tests should be scripted.